Help Center

 How do I add my first investment?

 From the Portfolio page, click + Add investment in the top-right corner.
-A modal will open where you choose between a Direct Investment (equity in a company) or a Venture Fund.
+A modal will open where you choose between a Direct Investment (equity in a company), a Venture Fund, or an Equity Grant.

 For a direct investment, enter the company name, website (optional — used to fetch the logo), investment date, amount, and stage.
 For a fund, enter the fund name, manager, commitment amount, and first close date.
+For an equity grant, enter the company name, grant date, shares granted, and current value.
 Click Save and it will appear in your portfolio immediately.

 How do I add a venture fund?